Oxford dictionaries change 'sexist' and outdated definitions of the word 'woman' - Local News 8

 “Sometimes the team focus on topics highlighted by user feedback (such as last year’s petition about the definition of ‘woman’) and sometimes these topics are driven by current events or through projects taking place within the Oxford Languages team,” the spokeswoman wrote.

-She sited work the organization has done on words relating to race, racial diversity and the use of “they” as a pronoun for nonbinary people as other examples this year.
+She cited work the organization has done on words relating to race, racial diversity and the use of “they” as a pronoun for nonbinary people as other examples this year.

 A Change.org petition in 2019 called for OUP to remove “sexist” terms for a woman.
 Tens of thousands of people signed it.